etcollective/etc-website/wp-content/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 2.1.8 =
+* Tweak: We changed the way the code generators are loaded to improve performance overall.
+* Tweak: We changed the way translations are loaded for better performance.

+= 2.1.7 =
+* New: WPCode now has a Dark Mode for those late night coding sessions.
+Enable it on the settings page.
+* Tweak: We improved the way the error messages are displayed in the snippet editor for more clarity.
+* Fix: The snippet editor was no longer running syntax checks for PHP snippets upon activation.
+* Fix: We fixed a bug where in certain versions of Safari the auto-insert location was being unset when saving a snippet.

 = 2.1.6 =
 * New: We added the option to delete all the plugin data on uninstall.